ibm-client-engineering/solution-sfg-aws/website/docs/readme.md

 ### This is a Solution Blueprint

-This _living document_ delivers a "flight path" or adoption journey using IBM Client Engineering's Value Engineering Method.
-The flight path is an open blueprint for a successful implementation for a _Proof of Concept_ aimed at adopting **IBM Sterling File Gateway on Amazon Elastic Kubernetes Service (EKS)** at one of IBM's customers.
+This _living document_ delivers an adoption journey using IBM Client Engineering's Value Engineering Method.
+The journey is an open blueprint for a successful implementation for a _Proof of Concept_ aimed at adopting **IBM Sterling File Gateway on Amazon Elastic Kubernetes Service (EKS)** at one of IBM's customers.
 The solution aims to address the business need to host a cloud-ready data exchange platform using Sterling File Gateway and provide a scalable, secure and efficient file exchange solution.

 [![IBM Client Engineering](https://github-readme-stats.vercel.app/api/pin/?username=ibm-client-engineering&repo=solution-filenet-aws)](https://github.com/ibm-client-engineering/solution-filenet-aws)